Fit Like You Sample: Sample-Efficient Generalized Score Matching from Fast Mixing Diffusions: Introduction

-In summary, our contributions are as follows: \begin{enumerate}[leftmargin=*] \item {\bf A general framework} for designing generalized score matching losses with good sample complexity from fast-mixing Markov chains.
-Precisely, for every time-homogeneous Markov process with generator $\generator$ with Poincar\'e constant $\cp$, we can choose a linear operator $\smo$ (e.g. for self-adjoint $\generator$, the choice $\smo = (-\generator)^{1/2}$ works), such that the generalized score matching loss $\frac{1}{2} \E_p \left \Vert \frac{\smo p}{p} - \frac{\smo p_{\theta}}{p_{\theta}} \right \Vert ^2 _2$ has statistical complexity that is a factor $\cp^2$ worse than that of maximum likelihood.
-(We recall that $\cp$ characterizes the mixing time of the Markov process with generator $\generator$ in chi-squared distance.) \item Applying this framework to provide the first analysis of the {\bf statistical benefits of annealing for score matching}.
+\item We analyze a {\bf lifted} diffusion, which introduces a new variable for temperature and provably show {\bf statistical benefits of annealing for score matching}.
 Precisely, we exhibit continuously-tempered Langevin, a Markov process which mixes in time $\mbox{poly}(D, d, 1/\smin, \smax)$ for finite mixtures of Gaussians in ambient dimension $d$ with identical covariances whose smallest and largest eigenvalues are lower and upper bounded by $\smin$ and $\smax$ respectively, and means lying in a ball of radius $D$.
 (Note, the bound has no dependence on the number of components.)
-Moreover, the corresponding generalized score matching loss is a form of annealed score matching loss \citep{song2019generative, song2020score}, with a particular choice of weighing for the different amounts of Gaussian convolution. \end{enumerate}
+Moreover, the corresponding generalized score matching loss is a form of annealed score matching loss \citep{song2019generative, song2020score}, with a particular choice of weighing for the different amounts of Gaussian convolution.
+This is the first result formally showing the statistical benefits of annealing for score matching. \end{enumerate}